janKekanSan/jankekansan.github.io/pages/now.md

 author: jan Kekan San
 date: 2022-12-25T00:00:00.000Z
 ---
-**Last updated: 2023-02-11**
+**Last updated: 2023-03-18**

-- I'm prepping for a live VR lesson on [la]{.tokipona} this Saturday!
-[Lesson here!](/sona/la.html)
-- I'm prepping for a walkthrough translation lesson this Sunday!
-[Check it out!](https://discord.gg/wJcGmudsyP?event=1072924670812242061)
-- I recorded my multiple li/e, en, anu lesson and am editing now!
+- I am creating an event running bot for ma pona pi toki pona
+- I'm setting up a few april fools jokes with help from some friends!
+You'll see...
+- I'm exploring a new format for videos on YouTube- presentations with a slide deck, as in my teacher-y format, but without my crunchy handwriting, aha.
+  - In this, I'm looking to make a video about simulation theory, ChatGPT, and running!
-- I'm writing my [la lesson](/sona/la.html) and [seme lesson](/sona/seme.html)- and they'll get recorded shortly after!
+- I'm writing my [seme lesson](/sona/seme.html)- and I'll record it soon!

 ## Waiting